swissup/swissup.github.io/m2/extensions/soldtogether/index.md

  -  Easy-to-use admin interfaces to maintain Sold Together relations.
  -  Build relations based on existing orders (via Magneto Admin and CLI commands).
  -  Create new relations when order is placed.
+ -  Show Sold Together blocks in sales email to promote other products.
+ -  Import/export relations.

 ### Contents